Madison GardnerPosted January 13, 2026

 Bringing your team on board is crucial for a successful transition.
 It’s common for staff to worry about losing control, so open communication is key.
 Reassure them that the goal is to support them, not supplant them.
 Your front-desk and clinical staff are still essential for collecting accurate patient demographics and insurance information.
 Your new billing partner will work with your team, providing training on any new workflows for charge entry or communication.
 This collaborative approach ensures everyone understands their role.
 Effective practice management consulting can help refine these internal processes for even better results.

-Monitoring Performance for Long-Term Success
+Setting Up Your Partnership for Long-Term Success

 Once you’re up and running, the work isn’t over.
 The best outsourcing relationships are ongoing partnerships built on transparency and results.
 You should establish key performance indicators (KPIs) from the beginning to measure success.
 Look at metrics like your clean claim rate, days in accounts receivable (A/R), and your first-pass resolution rate.
 A trustworthy partner will provide you with regular, easy-to-understand performance reports and be ready to discuss them with you.
 This continuous evaluation ensures your billing service is meeting your financial goals and allows you to make strategic adjustments together.
 It’s this commitment to shared success that defines a truly valuable billing partnership.